 - Regular monitoring of your condition may be needed while you are being treated with Urofollitropin as this medicine may increase your risk of an ectopic pregnancy (a pregnancy in which the fetus develops outside of the womb), multiple births, pregnancy loss, or birth defects in your unborn baby.

-Urofollitropin may cause any of the following side effects: headache, nausea, vomiting, discomfort in the abdomen, diarrhoea, constipation, rash, muscle spasm, hot flushes, rash, inflammation of the nasal and oral cavities, and injection site pain and reactions.
+Urofollitropin may cause any of the following side effects: headache, dizziness, nausea, constipation, hot flushes, tiredness, changes in mood, and breast pain or enlargement.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following:

 - abdominal pain or swelling, difficulty breathing, decreased urination, sudden weight gain, nausea or diarrhoea as these are possible symptoms of ovarian hyperstimulation syndrome (OHSS)

 - signs of blood clots such as pain, swelling and tenderness in your leg accompanied by redness and warmth, shortness of breath, or sudden chest pain